pkseniya/TheHiddenLinearStructureInScore-BasedModels/README.md

 ## Getting started

-To reproduce the main results from our paper, simply run:
+To reproduce the main results from our paper, just run:

 ```.bash
 python example.py